natehacker/Teacher-Hub-/README.md

 2. There can't be more than one teacher per class.
 So multiple teachers and assistants currently wouldn't have the same access to CRUD class, student, or assignment data.

-3. Students rely on teachers to enroll and update their assignments instead of having the ability to create an account, enroll in a class listed by a teacher, and submit their own github/deployed links.
+3. Students rely on teachers to enroll them and update their assignments instead of having the ability to create an account, enroll in a class listed by a teacher, and submit their own github/deployed links.

 This was disappointing to realize but a good learning experience regarding the impact of entity relationships in relation to the scope/goals of the project.
-And this app still serves as a decent proof of concept.
+And this app still serves as a decent proof of concept that we're proud of and learned a lot building.

 ## Tentative component heirarchy